Francisco Gerometta

-Francisco Joel Gerometta (born 1 September 1999) is an Argentine professional footballer who plays as a right-back for Unión de Santa Fe.
+Francisco Joel Gerometta (born 1 September 1999) is an Argentine professional footballer who plays as a right-back for Godoy Cruz.

 Professional career

 Gerometta joined the youth academy of Unión Santa Fe in 2013.
 Gerometta made his professional debut with Unión Santa Fe in a 2-1 Argentine Primera División loss to River Plate on 10 February 2020.

 On 13 July 2021, Gerometta moved to fellow league club Gimnasia La Plata on loan until the end of 2022, with a purchase option.